 EPA Air Regulations

-The forest products industry met many costly regulatory challenges over the years, spending billions of dollars as part of its environmental stewardship.
-Those investments led to major improvements in air quality, including a 23 percent reduction in emissions of nitrogen oxide (NOx) and 42 percent for sulfur dioxide (SO2) by our pulp and paper facilities since 2000.
-Unfortunately, the industry faces challenges from recently released as well as expected new regulatory proposals – driven by lawsuits or petitions under the Clean Air Act – that together could impose roughly $14 billion in new capital obligations on the industry over the next 10 years.
+The paper and wood products manufacturing industry has met many costly regulatory challenges over the years, spending billions of dollars as part of its environmental stewardship.
+Those investments have led to major improvements in air quality, including a 23 percent reduction in emissions of nitrogen oxide (NOx) and 42 percent for sulfur dioxide (SO2) by our pulp and paper facilities since 2000.
+Unfortunately, the industry faces challenges from new and existing regulations – driven by lawsuits under the Clean Air Act – that together could impose more than $10 billion in new capital obligations on the industry over the next 10 years.
 The cumulative burden being imposed on business is unsustainable.